-Effective site preparation is essential to getting a conservation practice or restoration project off to a good start.
+Effective site preparation is essential to getting a conservation practice or restoration project off to a good start as well as for long term success.
 Primary goals of site preparation are to control weed species and to provide ideal growing conditions for the seed or plants to be installed.
 Site preparation methods vary depending on past uses of the site and the weed species that are present.
 The protection of microorganism populations and native seedbanks, preventing soil erosion, and managing weed establishment are all considerations during the site preparation process.
-In most cases, non-herbicide methods are preferred over herbicide intensive methods to protect aquatic organisms and soil micofauna, but herbicides may be the most efficient method of controlling some invasive perennial species.
+In most cases, non-herbicide methods are preferred over herbicide intensive methods to protect aquatic organisms and soil microfauna, but herbicides may be the most efficient method of controlling some invasive perennial species.